-Hello!
 My name is Thomas J Billard, but you can call me TJ.
-I am currently a doctoral student and Annenberg Graduate Fellow in the University of Southern California’s Annenberg School for Communication and Journalism, where I am advised by Professor Larry Gross.
-I am a young scholar of political communication and mass media, and I have two primary research areas.
-First, I study the media and politics in the context of the contemporary U.S. transgender movement.
+I am currently a PhD candidate in the University of Southern California’s Annenberg School for Communication and Journalism, where I am advised by Professor Larry Gross.
+I am a scholar of political communication and media activism, and I have two primary research areas.
+First, I study the role of communication in the social and political activism of the contemporary U.S. transgender movement.
 Second, I study typography and graphic design, with a particular interest in the processes of production and meaning encoding.
-I am also an active member of Professor Henry Jenkins's Civic Paths research group, where I conduct research on citizen participation in politics through graphic design and on the civic imagination.
+I am also an active member of Professor Henry Jenkins’s Civic Paths research group, where I conduct research on citizen participation in politics through graphic design and on the civic imagination.

 Prior to beginning my doctoral studies at Annenberg, I worked as a research analyst in the social science department of EurekaFacts, LLC, a DC-area market research firm.
 There, my work focused primarily in the area of health communication.
 Among my many projects, I led and managed a team of researchers on a multi-million dollar government contract.
 I also served as project manager on two contracts for a national business association.